Find a Qualified Attorney Near You

 However, in the 2022 Dobbs v.
 Jackson Women’s Health Organization decision—which overturned Roe v.
 Wade and Planned Parenthood v.
 Casey—Justice Clarence Thomas specifically suggested that the U.S. Supreme Court reconsider all “substantive due process precedents,” including Obergefell.
 Substantive due process protects fundamental individual rights by limiting infringement upon those rights by the government.

-Due to the concern that the U.S. Supreme Court could overturn Obergefell in the future and therefore take away same-sex marriage protections, as well as other protections from substantive due process precedents, the Respect for Marriage Act was reintroduced to Congress by marriage equality proponents in 2022.
+Concerned that the U.S. Supreme Court could overturn Obergefell in the future and thereby take away same-sex marriage protections, as well as other protections grounded in substantive due process precedents, marriage equality proponents reintroduced the Respect for Marriage Act to Congress in 2022.

 What Does the Respect for Marriage Act Do?